 It reconciles information on timesheets as well as the cost and time of work, thereby minimizing the possibility of getting a wrong account of the work completed so far.

-So long as you are upfront and level with your teams as to what is being tracked and logged, there are many benefits to using remote team tracking tools, which include;
+So long as you are upfront and level with your teams as to what is being tracked and logged, there are many benefits to using remote team tracking software, which include;

 - Accountability: team members take ownership of the work they’re assigned and are motivated to maintain their productivity levels.